The best classroom management strategies.

 Give your students the power to openly express their ideas and make their own choices.
 Valuing students’ ideas not only enhance your lessons with fresh ideas but can develop students’ self-esteem and self-confidence.

 Student feedback can also be a useful method for encouraging students to develop their own opinions and think critically.
 Understanding that everyone’s opinion matters heightens students’ respect for both you and their peers, which is an important part of effective classroom management.

 Examples can include: voting on whole-class activities, a suggestions box in the classroom and peer assessment.

 6. Fun and engaging

 Learning is fun, so excite your students with interactive classroom activities and practical investigations (to get them out of their seats!).
 When students are engaged and excited to learn they are more likely to concentrate and work hard.

 Why not try new education technology resources?
-Quizalize, for example, is a great quiz tool which enables you to test your students on any subject with a fun classroom team game.
-Plus, get instant insights into your students’ progress at the same time (click here to check it out).
+Quizalize, for example, is a great quiz tool that enables you to test your students on any subject with a fun classroom team game.
+Plus, get instant insights into your student’s progress at the same time (click here to check it out).

-Fun classroom activities include: real scientific experiments (e.g. collecting minibeasts), pass the parcel with educational questions or academic wordsearches (discover more great classroom games in this blog post).
+Fun classroom activities include: real scientific experiments (e.g. collecting minibeasts), passing the parcel with educational questions or academic word searches (discover more great classroom games in this blog post).